codeforamerica/glossary-bot/README.md

 Now it's time to deploy the bot to Heroku!
 First, make sure you've got the basics set up by following [Heroku's instructions for getting started with Python](https://devcenter.heroku.com/articles/getting-started-with-python-o).

-Now, create a new Heroku application with a unique name ([Heroku docs](https://devcenter.heroku.com/articles/getting-started-with-python-o#deploy-your-application-to-heroku)):
+Now, create a new Heroku application with a unique name:

 ```
 heroku create my-glossary-bot
 ```

 When you deploy your app, it'll be reachable at a URL like [https://my-glossary-bot.herokuapp.com/](#).
 Enter this URL into the **URL** field of the Slash Commands integration on Slack.
+See the ([Heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-python-o#deploy-your-application-to-heroku)) for more configuration options.

 To give the bot everything it needs to communicate with Slack, set the config variables you saved when you set up the Slack integrations above.
 The **Token** from the Slash Command integration: